unicode-org/message-format-wg/docs/goals.md

 1. Express grammatical features.
 For example: plurals.

-2. Express other variance in translation, due to linguistic and regional features, the presentation media, context, circumstance, and other factors.
-    _Note: not part of the LDML45 release._

 3. Express formattable data, such as numbers, dates, currencies, or units, in a locale-appropriate way.